Considering purchasing a home and wondering which is best, a VA loan vs Physician loan? You may be eligible for one or

 Lest you think that these terms are too good to be true, rest assured that VA mortgage loans and physician mortgage loans exist specifically to help individuals like yourself.
 The federal government and private lenders see opportunities to help the community as well as, quite simply, offer financial products that make good business sense and stimulate the economy.
 You have every reason to take advantage of these products.

 To get started with applying for a physician mortgage loan, ask your realtor or a trusted friend or family member for referrals.
 Seek out a lender who specializes in working with physicians.
 Be sure to have a signed employment contract in hand.
 You will likely be able to qualify based on the letter, even if your start date isn’t for a few more months.

-Enjoy being able to borrow the money needed to finance your home at a competitive interest rate, working with a loan professional who respects and understand what you do for a living, and the challenges you face.
+Enjoy being able to borrow the money needed to finance your home at a competitive interest rate, working with a loan professional who respects and understands what you do for a living and the challenges you face.
 Many people assume that physicians are wealthy given the high salaries that can be found with a quick internet search, but those same people making assumptions do not factor in the incredible amount of debt you had to take on to get your career started.

 Yes, being a physician is a stable career field, and the salaries are high, but even someone earning a six-figure salary would do well to consult with professionals who can help you best look out for your financial health and help you make the right decisions to build a career, a life, and a home to call your own.